lindosystems/lingoapi-python/README.md

 ## Installation

-This python package can be installed with pip
+This python package can be installed with pip.
+It is assumed 64-bit Lingo 19 is installed on host system.

 For administrative users: